tumbleshack/CarriesCloset/README.md

 Once duplicated, rename the duplicate, e.g. `example.env (1)`, to just `.env`.
 This may cause the `.env` to disapear from your file brower, but don't worry if you've named the file correctly.

+Try running `bin/rails server`.
+Try the "Running with Docker" section if this fails.

 ## Database Creation
 You'll need to have MySQL installed and running locally.